HowardLiYH/crypto-news-sentiment-analysis/README.md

 <br />

 **Methodology:**
-- Obtain Coin-specific News
+- Obtain Coin-specific News from the above 5 platforms through APIs (if not attempt Selenium)
-- Obtain Coin-specific Media Post (Twitter & Reddit)
+- Obtain Coin-specific Media Post (Twitter or Reddit) from the above 5 platforms through APIs (if not attempt Selenium)
-- Obtain Industry News from the Coincodex News Aggregation Site
+- Obtain Industry News from the [Coincodex News Aggregation Site](https://coincodex.com/news/)
 - Place Weights to the Polarity Score referenced from [Semrush](https://www.semrush.com/website/coinmarketcap.com/competitors/)

 <br />